studydefi/studydefi.com/content/blog/integrating-mainnet-defi-protocols/index.md

 > Returned error: project ID does not have access to archive state

-Stay tune for the next blogpost on how to avoid this issue (without paying \$250/month for an archival node)!
+Stay tuned for the next blogpost on how to avoid this issue (without paying \$250/month for an archival node)!